Wrongful Death Lawyers in Denver

 Elements of a Wrongful Death Claim

-Stated generally, to establish wrongful death you must show that the defendant committed an act or omission that was negligent, reckless, or intentional.
+To establish wrongful death, you must show that the defendant committed an act or omission that was negligent, reckless, or intentional.
 A defective and unreasonably dangerous product can also form the basis of a wrongful death lawsuit.

 In addition to establishing the death of the deceased and either wrongful conduct or a defective product, you must also show that the defendant’s conduct or the defective product actually caused the death of the deceased person.

-Although the stereotypical wrongful death lawsuit is based on medical malpractice, many other causes of death can give rise to a wrongful death lawsuit including drunk driving accidents, unsafe conditions and intentional crimes such as homicide.
+One of the most common types of wrongful death cases involve medical malpractice, but many other causes of death can give rise to a wrongful death lawsuit, including drunk driving accidents, unsafe conditions, and intentional crimes such as homicide.

 If you are an eligible relative, you may file a wrongful death lawsuit for homicide or another crime even if criminal charges are also filed against the defendant.
 You can still win a wrongful death lawsuit even if the defendant is acquitted.